edkolev/promptline.vim/README.md

 ## Features

-- the generated prompt is a plain shell script, no external interpreters (python, nodejs, not even grep, awk, ...)
+- **Create a plain .sh file to manage the prompt.** The generated file can be sourced by the shell on login.
-- use [vim-airline][1] colors, so the prompt inherits colors from vim's statusline
+- **Very fast prompt.** No external binaries are spawned to render the prompt (no python, no nodejs, not even grep or sed)
-- preloaded with stock themes and presets, which can be combined in multiple ways
+- **Use [vim-airline][1] colors**, so the prompt shares the same colors with vim's statusline
-- configure the prompt with a simple hash, in case stock presets don't meet your needs
+- **Preloaded with stock themes and presets**, which can be combined in multiple ways
-- preloaded with commonly used prompt sections (e.g. VCS branch)
+- **Configure the prompt with a simple hash**, in case stock presets don't meet your needs
-- create a snapshot file, which can be sourced by the shell on login
+- **Preloaded with commonly used prompt sections** e.g. branch name, exit code of last command (if not zero)

-Note: the plugin has been tested in bash and zsh
+The plugin has been tested in bash and zsh

 #### Quick Start with airline installed

 1. In vim `:PromptlineSnapshot ~/.shell_prompt.sh airline`
-2. In bash `source ~/.shell_prompt.sh`
+2. In bash/zsh `source ~/.shell_prompt.sh`

 #### Quick Start

 1. In vim `:PromptlineSnapshot ~/.shell_prompt.sh`
-2. In bash `source ~/.shell_prompt.sh`
+2. In bash/zsh `source ~/.shell_prompt.sh`

 ## Usage